-- alldates=comp The specification calls for the long format when presenting dates, slightly shortened when presenting date ranges.
-Please note that because of the author-date style's complicated requirements with respect to dates, there will be cases when printed ranges don't look exactly right - cf., e.g., nass:address.
-I'm working on this. - ibidtracker= This enables an ibidem mechanism in citations, but only in the most strictlyconstrict defined circumstances.
-The Chicago author-date style doesn't print "Ibid" in citations, but in general a repeated citation on the same page will print only the page reference.
-Technically, this should only occur when a source is cited "more than once in one paragraph" (15.26), so you can use the \citereset command from biblatex to achieve the greatest compliance, as the package only offers automatic resetting on part, chapter, section, and subsection boundaries, while biblatex-chicago automatically resets the tracker at page breaks.
-(Cf. biblatex.pdf §3.1.2.1.)
-Whenever there might be any ambiguity, biblatex should default to printing a more informative reference.

-If you are going to repeat a source, make sure that the cite command provides a postnote - from this release of biblatex-chicago you'll no longer get any annoying empty parentheses, but you will get another standard citation, which may add too much clutter.

-labelyear= This option tells biblatex to provide the special labelyear and extrayear fields for true author-date styles.

-maxbibnames =10 minbibnames =7 These two options are new, and control the number of names printed in the list of references when that number exceeds 10.
-These numbers follow the recommendations of the Manual (17.29-30), and they are different from those for use in citations.
-With biblatex 1.6 you can no longer redefine maxnames and minnames in the \printbibliography command at the bottom of your document, so biblatex-chicago now does this automatically for you, though of course you can change them in your document preamble.
-Please see section 5.5.2 below (and the file cms-dates-sample.pdf) for hints on dealing with entries with more than three authors. pagetracker= true This enables page tracking for the \iffirstonpage and \ifsamepage com- mands for controlling, among other things, the ibidem mechanism.
-It tracks individual pages if LATEX is in oneside mode, or whole spreads in twoside mode. punctfont= true This fixes a minor problem with punctuation in titles, ensuring that the colon between a title and a subtitle appears in the correct, matching font. sortcase= false This turns off the sorting of uppercase and lowercase letters separately, a practice which the Manual doesn't appear to recommend. sorting=cms This setting takes advantage of the \DeclareSortingScheme command pro- vided by biblatex and Biber, in effect implementing a default sorting order in the list of references tailored to comply with the Chicago author-date specifica- tion.
-Please see the documentation of \DeclareSortingScheme in section 5.4.1, below. uniquelist= minyear This option enables biblatex-chicago-authordate to disambiguate entries which have more than three authors, but which differ after the first name in the list.
-This will only occur when two such entries have the same year (15.28).
-The option is Biber-only, like the following, which means that this next-generation BIBT E X replacement is required for the author-date styles.
-Please see cms-dates-sample.pdf (or cms-trad-sample.pdf) and section 5.5.2, below, for further details. uniquename= minfull This enables the package to distinguish different authors who share a surname, using initials in the first instance, and whole names if initials aren't enough (15.21).
-The option is Biber-only, like the previous one. usetranslator =true This enables automatic use of the translator at the head of entries in the absence of an author or an editor.
+This enables page tracking for the \iffirstonpage and \ifsamepage commands for controlling, among other things, the ibidem mechanism.
+It tracks individual pages if LATEX is in oneside mode, or whole spreads in twoside mode.

+punctfont= true

+This fixes a minor problem with punctuation in titles, ensuring that the colon between a title and a subtitle appears in the correct, matching font.

+sortcase= false This turns off the sorting of uppercase and lowercase letters separately, a practice which the Manual doesn't appear to recommend.

+sorting=cms

+This setting, new in this release, takes advantage of the \DeclareSortingScheme command provided by biblatex and biber, in effect implementing a default sorting order in the list of references tailored to comply with the Chicago authordate specification.
+Please see the documentation of \DeclareSortingScheme in section 5.4.1, below.

+uniquelist= minyear

+This enables biblatex-chicago-authordate to disambiguate entries which have more than three authors, but which differ after the first name in the list.
+This will only occur when two such entries have the same year (16.118).
+The option is Biberonly, like the following, which means that this next-generation BibTeX replacement is now required for the author-date style.
+Please see cms-dates-sample.pdf and section 5.5.2, below, for further details.

+uniquename= minfull

+This enables the package to distinguish different authors who share a surname, using initials in the first instance, and whole names if initials aren't enough (16.108).
+The option is now Biber-only, like the previous one.

+usetranslator =true This enables automatic use of the translator at the head of entries in the absence of an author or an editor.
 In the list of references, the entry will be alphabetized by the translator's surname.
 You can disable this functionality on a per-entry basis by setting usetranslator=false in the options field.
 Cf. silver:gawain.